vcaraulean/genevadnug-gRPC/Talk/Presentation.md

 ---

-### gRPC in Cloud and on premises
+### gRPC on the battlefield

-Ready to use tools and integrations
+Extensibility mechanisms enable integration with applications & system used to support real life use

 - Load balancing & proxying: Envoy, NGINX, grpclb
 - Monitoring and tracing: Prometheus, OpenTracing
 - Health checking: Consul, Kubernetes